tpoisot/manna/README.md

 Author: Timothée Poisot (`timothee_poisot_at_uqar.ca`)

-Compilation and execution requires the *GNU Scientific Library*
+Compilation and execution requires the *GNU Scientific Library*.

 Released under the terms of the GPL license.
 Forking this repository grants implicit authorisation to pull and mere all future changes and release